joe-speedboat/workshop.container/20 Base Components.md

 	busybox      latest    d3cd072556c2   8 days ago   1.24MB
 	busybox      stable    d3cd072556c2   8 days ago   1.24MB
 ```
-As you can see, tags can be used to label images a
+As you can see, tags can be used to label image versions.

 ## Running Images